A Typical Day in Kindergarten

 When children arrive in the morning, they need to select their lunch choice for the day.
 They may choose from four choices offered by the school cafeteria or they may pack their lunch.
 Packers may also choose to purchase just a milk.
 Children will go to the cafeteria and go through the lunch line to select the side dishes and milk they would like.
 Depending on the set up at each school, kindergarten classes may eat in the cafeteria/all purpose room or in their classroom.
 As each class eats lunch, the classroom paraprofessional supervises and assists children.
 Parents are welcome to join their child for lunch - coming in to have lunch with your child is another way to stay connected to your child.

-Each classroom goes outside (weather permitting) for recess every day except for the day each week that the class has physical education class.
+Each classroom goes outside (weather permitting) for recess twice a day - once for 30 minutes and once for 15 minutes.
 During recess time, children can explore the equipment on the playground and enjoy games with their friends.
 Recess is one of the favorite times of day for many kindergarten children because it encourages creative play - one of the hallmarks of development for early elementary aged children.
 Recess is supervised by classroom teachers and is typically scheduled for some time after lunch, although some classrooms take two short recess breaks during the day.

 Social Studies/Science Activities